swiftlang/swift/docs/LibraryEvolution.rst

 - Adding or removing an observing accessor (``willSet`` or ``didSet``) to/from an existing property.
 This is effectively the same as modifying the body of a setter.
-- Removing any non-public members, including stored properties.
+- Removing any non-public, non-versioned members, including stored properties.
 - Adding a new protocol conformance (with proper availability annotations).
 - Removing conformances to non-public protocols.